Contact

 Our goal is to empower individuals to acknowledge their artistic, cultural, and creative value, encouraging them to advocate for the conditions, resources, and public policies for arts and culture to thrive in Oakland and San Francisco.

-The Grassroots Artists Advocacy Program has two high-level, long-term goals and four short-term goals:
+The Grassroots Artists Advocacy Program has three high-level, long-term goals and four short-term goals:

 • Local, state, and federal policymakers are engaged with artists, their issues, and their unique perspectives.

-• GAAP is replicated across California as part of the Regional Arts Infrastructure Network (RAIN) Program.
+• GAAP is replicated across California as part of the Regional Advocacy Infrastructure Network (RAIN) Program.

 Cohort Takeaways